makehumancommunity/community-plugins-maketarget/README.md

 * import obj file or load file with the standard base
 * Set scale.
 If the file is the unchanged base for MakeHuman II, it would be normally 10.
+* Enter the name of the base.
 * Assign the base.
-System will detect if a mirror table in the data directory of maketarget with that name is available, currently available are hm08 and mh2bot.
+System will detect if a mirror table is available in the data directory of maketarget (a file with the basename and the suffix .mirror).
+Currently available are hm08 and mh2bot.
 * Enter a name for your target
 * Click "Add a new target" in the make target panel.
 A shape key using the target name is created.
 * Enter edit mode and model the target.